 Few things are more frustrating than being slapped with a late fee on a monthly utility bill you simply forgot to pay.
-Yet, it’s easy to misplace or forget about a particular bill, whether it’s sent to you via regular U.S. mail or you’re notified via email.
+Yet, it’s easy to misplace or forget a particular bill, whether it’s sent to you via regular U.S. mail or you’re notified via email.

 Solve the problem by pulling together all your monthly recurring charges and putting them on autopay.

-You’re still going to have to pay attention to bills on which the amount due changes each month.
-But after I received a threatening letter once about a forgotten bill just as we were heading out of town, I jumped on the auto-pay bandwagon and haven’t regretted it.
+After I received a threatening letter once about a forgotten bill just as we were heading out of town, I jumped on the auto-pay bandwagon and haven’t regretted it.

 10. Streaming services

 Yes, I just suggested that streaming services might be cheaper than cable.
-That may be true, but be judicious about which streaming services you are paying for.
+That may be true but be judicious about which streaming services you are paying for.